christianfaccio/cluster_analysis/README.md

     <h3>Author: Christian Faccio</h3>
     <h5>Email: christianfaccio@outlook.it</h4>
     <h5>Github: <a href="https://github.com/christianfaccio" target="_blank">christianfaccio</a></h5>
-    <h6>The following project aims to create a cluster of machines departing from two different approaches: Virtual machines and Docker containers.
-By implementing both, it is possible to compare the performance and efficiency of virtualized versus containerized clustering.</h6>
+    <h6>This project explores two methods for creating a machine cluster: virtual machines and Docker containers.
+By implementing both approaches, it assesses their performance and efficiency in a clustered environment.</h6>
 </div>

 ---